-And in spite of being banged up, or being poor, sick, and miserable… you continue insisting.
+And in spite of being banged up, or being poor, sick, and miserable… you continue insisting on your way.

 So you see you need a lot of unlearning.
-Unlearning stupid.
+Unlearning being stupid.

 So, the first phase is unlearning… giving up resistance… giving up having to do it your way.

 Some of you will be done with that in 67 days, some of you, given your track record, will drag it out to years.
 And some of you will never give up.

-The behaviors and certainties, preferences, attitudes you now have will be the foundation, your unique foundation for the unhappiness, poverty and sickness your unique way.
+The behaviors and certainties, preferences, attitudes you now have will be the foundation, your unique foundation for the unhappiness, poverty and sickness Leo Tolstoy is talking about.